 Whilst clients are looking for quality work in a timely and cost-effective manner, a truly valuable lawyer is one that carefully listens to your needs and provides support and guidance.
 This couldn’t be more true than when it comes to family law.

 Not only can family breakdown be a stressful and emotionally draining time, it can easily become a complicated legal web for families to have to navigate.
 At Keir Steele Waldon Lawyers, we strive to minimise unnecessary stress.
-Our team takes the time to understand your individual situation and is dedicated to securing outcomes that are in the best interests of you and your family.
+Our family lawyers take the time to understand your individual situation to secure outcomes that are in the best interests of you and your family.

 Separation and Divorce

 To be granted a Divorce Order in Australia there must be an irretrievable breakdown of the marriage with no reasonable likelihood of resuming the relationship.
 This can be satisfied if the spouses have lived separately and apart for at least 12 months.